 Many children with ASD behave in difficult ways, and this behaviour is often related to communication.

-For example, self-harming behaviour, tantrums and aggression towards others might be a child’s way of trying to tell you that she needs something, isn’t happy or is really confused or frightened.
+For example, self-harming behaviour, tantrums and aggression towards others might be a child’s way of trying to tell you that they need something, aren’t happy or are really confused or frightened.